Zscaler, Inc. (ZS): History, Ownership, Mission, How It Works & Makes Money

 Original location

-The company was originally located in Santa Clara, California.
+The company was originally based in Santa Clara, California, a classic Silicon Valley start.

 Founding team members